dmo575/java-dmo/RENDERER.md

 ```
 None so far
 ```
+<a id="cam"></a>

 ## Freeing the camera

 Our goal of spawning an embassador for the application canvas in the 3D world is complete.
 Now we just need to make it better and better.
+For that we will have to start breaking a lot of the connections that we have been making between our now named camera and our application canvas.

 ### Zooming in/out: The problem.